Privacy Intelligence: A Survey on Image Privacy in Online Social Networks: Privacy analysis in local management

 \subsubsection{Solutions for unintended photographing}

-\paragraph{Real-time imaging filtering} Real-time imaging filtering is a solution that automatically identifies and removes privacy-sensitive contents during the inside-camera imaging process while retaining the processed image for the user.
+\paragraph{\textbf{Real-time imaging filtering}} Real-time imaging filtering is a solution that automatically identifies and removes sensitive content during the imaging process inside the camera.
 The implementations for real-time imaging filtering can be divided into hardware-based methods and software-based methods.

-\textbf{Hardware-based methods.} Chattopadhyay et al. \cite{Chattopadhyay} designed a privacy-enhanced digital signal processor (DSP) for camera devices with an embedded Privacy through Invertible Cryptographic Obscuration (PICO) \cite{PICO} module.
-The region of interest (ROI) of the captured image (defined as the person entering a static scene by the authors) was extracted through image background subtraction, then encrypted using the public-key Advanced Encryption Standard (AES) \cite{AES} technique during the image compression.
-The secure information was stored inside the image file header to allow revertible decryption by the user.
-Pittaluga et al. \cite{Pittaluga} proposed to filter sensitive content in the pre-capture process via optical element design.
-A complementary optic layer was added into the camera sensor to anonymize facial identity from the incident light field before sensor imaging.
-When capturing a face, an electronic display in the complementary layer generated $k-1$ nearest neighbour facial masks according to the real face.
-An alignment sensor merged the real face and the $k-1$ masks in terms of irradiance to achieve the $k-$anonymized face image.
+\textit{Hardware-based filtering.} Chattopadhyay et al. \cite{Chattopadhyay} designed a digital signal processor for camera devices, which embeds an invertible cryptographic obscuration module to enhance privacy during photographing.
+The region of privacy interest of the captured image (defined as the person entering a static scene by the authors) was identified and encrypted using the block cipher algorithm Advanced Encryption Standard (AES) during image compression.
+Pittaluga et al. \cite{Pittaluga} proposed to filter the sensitive content in the pre-capture process via specific optical element design.
+A complementary optic layer in the camera sensor anonymizes the facial identity from the incident light field before sensor imaging.

-\textbf{Software-based methods.} Aditya et al. \cite{Aditya:2016:IPP:2906388.2906412} developed the I-Pic, a software platform for individual policy-compliant content filtering in real-time photography.
-I-Pic maintained a secured visual signature (e.g., facial feature vector) for each registered user.
-Users broadcasted their pre-defined privacy policies and presences on I-Pic via blue-tooth.
-When a user took an image, I-Pic extracted signatures from the faces in the shot and matched them with the registered ones.
-For those matched users, I-Pic conformed with their privacy policies and edited the image accordingly.
-Shu et al. \cite{Shu:2018:CCV:3204949.3204973} developed Cardea, a software that can be embedded into camera applications for privacy-respecting photography.
-Similar to I-Pic, the Cardea users stored their privacy policies and identifiable information in the cloud for subsequent matching and image editing.
-The difference from I-Pic is that Cardea supported users to specify more fine-grained and context-aware privacy policies, which were decided by four contextual elements: location, scene, others' presence, and hand gestures.
+\textit{Software-based filtering.} Aditya et al. \cite{Aditya:2016:IPP:2906388.2906412} developed I-Pic, a platform for individual policy-compliant content filtering in real-time photography.
+I-Pic maintains a secured signature based on facial features for each user to match his/her pre-defined privacy policies and photo presence.
+Then, once the user's presence in a non-related photo is detected, I-Pic will edit the photo according to his/her privacy policies.
+Another similar platform named Cardea is proposed by Shu et al. \cite{Shu:2018:CCV:3204949.3204973}.
+The difference between Cardea and I-Pic is that Cardea supports more fine-grained and context-aware privacy policies decided by four contextual elements: location, scene, others' presence, and hand gestures.